signalwire/signalwire-perl/WWW-SignalWire-API-1.0/README.md

-WWW-SignalWire-API version 1.0
+SignalWire-RestAPI version 1.0
 ===========================

-WWW::SignalWire::API is a flexible, extensible API for SignalWire written in Perl.
+SignalWire::RestAPI is a flexible, extensible API for SignalWire written in Perl.
 It's primary objective is reliability and robustness for SignalWire's RESTful API.
 The module should survive any future updates to the API without any changes whatsoever.